HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 #### Websockets

 While the primary interface for FHIR servers is the FHIR REST API, notifications need not occur via REST.
 Indeed, some subscribers may be unable to expose an outward-facing HTTP server to receive triggered notifications.
-For example, a pure client-side Web app or mobile app may want to subscribe to a data feed without polling using the /history operation.
+For example, a pure client-side Web app or mobile app may want to subscribe to a data feed.
 This can be accomplished using a `websocket` notification channel.

 A client can declare its intention to receive notifications via Web Sockets by requesting a subscription with the channel type of `websocket`.